ElixirTeSS/TeSS/docs/kubernetes.md

 [*HELM*] However, if you are looking for a more maintainable way for production (e.g., overcoming the multiple repetitions across the numerous k8s manifests), we recommend using the [TeSS Helm repo](https://github.com/ElixirTeSS/TeSS-Helm) especially made for this purpose.
 Both documentations were created during the same time (= you will find the same steps and informations + tailored to helm for the helm deployment) and should be updated accordingly.

-Any modification of this `k8s/` directory must be updated in the [TeSS Helm repo](https://github.com/ElixirTeSS/TeSS-Helm) aswell.
+Any modification of this `k8s/` directory must be updated in the [TeSS Helm repo](https://github.com/ElixirTeSS/TeSS-Helm) as well.
 Thank you 🙏

 ## Prerequisites